typedb-osi/typedb-loader/README.md

     relates past-call;
 ```

-Add the following processor object:
+Let's define the following processor object that will allow for adding a relation both by an identifying attribute and matching via its players:

 ```
 {
-    "processor": "communication-channel",                    // the ID of your processor "processorType": "relation-of-relation",                 // creates a relation
+      "processor": "communication-channel",
+      "processorType": "relation-of-relation",
-    "schemaType": "communication-channel",                   // of type communication-channel
+      "schemaType": "communication-channel",
       "conceptGenerators": {
-        "players": {                                        // with the following players according to schema "peer": {                                         // ID of player generator "playerType": "person",                             // matches entity of type person "uniquePlayerId": "phone-number",                   // using attribute phone-number as unique identifier for type person
-                "idValueType": "string",                            // of value type string "roleType": "peer",                               // inserts person as player the role caller "required": true                                    // which is a required role for each data record
+        "players": {
+          "peer": {
+            "playerType": "person",
+            "uniquePlayerId": "phone-number",
+            "idValueType": "string",
+            "roleType": "peer",
+            "required": true
           }
-            "past-call": {                                          // ID of player generator "playerType": "call",                               // matches entity of type person "uniquePlayerId": "started-at",                     // using attribute phone-number as unique identifier for type person
-                "idValueType": "date",                            // of value type string "roleType": "past-call",                            // inserts person as player the role callee "required": true                                    // which is a required role for each data record
         },
+        "relationPlayers": {                        // this is new!
+          "past-call": {                            // past-call will be the relation in the communication-channel relation "playerType": "call",                   // it is of relation type "call" "roleType": "past-call",                // and plays the role of past-call in communication-channel "required": true,                       // it is required
+            "matchByAttribute": {                       // we can identify a past-call via its attribute "started-at": {                           // this is the name of the attribute processor "attributeType": "started-at",              // we identify by "started-at" attribute of a call "valueType": "datetime"                     // which is of type datetime }
+            },
+            "matchByPlayer": {                          // we can also identify a past-call via its players "caller": {                                   // the name of the player processor "playerType": "person",                         // the player is of type person "uniquePlayerId": "phone-number",               // is identified by a phone number "idValueType": "string",                        // which is of type string "roleType": "caller",                           // the person is a caller in the call "required": true                                // and its required
+              },
+              "callee": {                                   // the name of the player processor "playerType": "person",                         // the player is of type person "uniquePlayerId": "phone-number",               // is identified by a phone number "idValueType": "string",                        // which is of type string "roleType": "callee",                           // the person is a callee in the call "required": true                                // and its required
+              }
+            }
+          }
         }
       }
     }
 ```

 Just remember that these relations of relation must be added AFTER the relations that will act as players in the relation have been migrated.
 GraMi will migrate all relation-of-relations after having migrated entities and relations - but keep this in mind as you are building your graph - relations are only inserted as expected when all its players are already present.